|

 FRANCO-AMERICA

-Today, French America is more often referred to as
+French America is more often referred to as French-speaking America, or

-has widened thus forging new identities, it is true to say that strong ties
+widened thus forging new identities, it is true to say that strong ties still

-still exist between France and its old pre-French Revolution colonies of
+exist between France and its old pre-French Revolution colonies of North

 Québec is the #1 historic district to examine many milestones of the history of